QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Chiral transition at finite volume

 Before proceeding with the discussion of the investigation of the transition line at higher $\muq$ at finite volume, let us clarify our terminology.
-In our analysis, the term "first-order transition" corresponds to a two-well structure in the free energy, with well-separated local minima at small and large values of $M$ corresponding to the symmetry restored and symmetry broken phases, respectively.
-Such a structure will indicate phase coexistence, and possible supercooling/superheating in a dynamical system.
+In our analysis, the term ``first-order transition" corresponds to a two-well structure in the mean-field free energy, with well-separated local minima at small and large values of $M$, corresponding to the symmetry restored and symmetry broken phases, respectively.
+At the transition point, e.g., $(T, \mu) \approx (47.3, 350)$ MeV for the infinite volume case shown in \fgn{pot350}, $M$ shows a discontinuous jump.
+Such a two-minima structure is associated with phase coexistence, and possible supercooling/superheating in a dynamical system.
 This is what we have looked for, and have referred to as the signature of a first-order transition.
+Similar structures at finite volume are seen at larger $\mu$ (see \fgn{Mhyst}).

-In the infinite volume case, tunnelling between the two minima is prohibited.
-However, in a finite volume, the free energy barrier between the minima is finite, and there is a nonzero probability for tunnelling.
-This will lead to a unique minimum at every $\tmq$ value for a static system, and strictly speaking, one can only have crossovers in the finite volume system.
-However, in a fireball which rapidly cools through the transition region, tunnelling will be extremely suppressed.
-In cases where the classical free energy shows a two-minima structure and a discreet jump at the transition, we will expect interesting phenomena, related to the features of a first-order transition, at the transition point.
-Therefore, the two-well structure of the mean-field potential, $\omf$, is of actual physical interest, and we will loosely use terms like first-order line, phase coexistence etc. to refer to such a structure even in a finite volume system. \bef \centerline{ } \eef{Mhyst}
+Beyond mean-field level, we have to include fluctuations.
+In particular, in a finite volume system, the free energy barrier between the two local minima is finite, and there is a nonzero probability for tunneling $\sim \exp(- V \Delta \Omega/T)$ between them.
+This will smoothen the discontinuity in a static system.
+However, the tunneling rate is exponentially suppressed in volume.
+In a fireball which rapidly cools through the transition region, tunneling will be insignificant unless the volume is very small.
+In cases where the mean field free energy shows a two-minima structure and a discrete jump at the transition, we will expect interesting phenomena, related to the features of a first-order transition, at the transition point (see also Ref.\cite{Palhares:2009tf}).
+Therefore, the two-well structure of the mean-field potential, $\omf$, is of actual physical interest, and we will loosely use terms like first-order line, phase coexistence etc. to refer to such a structure even in a finite volume system.
+An analysis of the dynamics at discontinuity in a finite volume system has been done in Ref. \cite{Fraga:2003mu}.